 Step 3: Probiotic

-Step 4: Castile soap
+Step 4: Castile Soap Eczema Remedy

 For the longest time we used baby-formulated shampoos and soaps on my little guy at bath time.
 These products were dripping in fragrance and other irritating chemicals.
 They left my child’s skin dry and itchy.